psichel3083/GCD/README.md

 Using 'grep' only the mean and standard deviation columns are retained.  √ done

-These descriptive activity names are to be applied (incomplete):
+These six descriptive activity names are to be applied (incomplete):
-   WALKING
+   1. WALKING
-   WALKING_UPSTAIRS
+   2. WALKING_UPSTAIRS
-   WALKING_DOWNSTAIRS
+   3. WALKING_DOWNSTAIRS
-   SITTING
+   4. SITTING
-   STANDING
+   5. STANDING
-   LAYING
+   6. LAYING

 The data set is to be labeled with descriptive variable names. (incomplete)